Lesson Four: Trusts for Family Security

 Trusts and Your Estate Plan

-When actor Robin Williams died, the contents of his estate plan must have been a disappointment to the inquiring media.
-Essentially, the bulk of Mr. Williams’ estate passed under various trusts established during his lifetime.
+When Colonel Harlan Sanders of fried chicken fame died, the contents of his will were published in various newspapers.
+But the newspaper accounts must have been a disappointment to the curious.
+Essentially, all the will said was that the bulk of the Colonel’s estate passed under a trust established during his lifetime.

-The various trusts created by Mr. Williams were undoubtedly revocable living trusts.
-If linked to your will, revocable trust can provide considerable privacy for your estate.
+The trust mentioned in Colonel Sanders’ will was undoubtedly a revocable living trust.
+When linked to your will, the revocable trust can provide considerable privacy for your estate.
 In addition to a unified estate plan, your trust also can provide:

 Advantages of trusteeship.
 Suppose you become incapacitated and are temporarily or permanently unable to manage your affairs.
 If your assets are in a trust, the trustee can continue to handle your property on your behalf – without resorting to court-appointed guardians.
-Many people, as they grow older, prefer to shift investment management decisions to a trustee – their money manager.
+Many people, as they grow older, prefer to shift investment management decisions to a trustee.

 Avoidance of probate.
 Property you transfer to a revocable living trust during life is not subject to the delays, expenses and restrictions of probate.
 People who own property in different states might face multiple probate procedures without a living trust.

 A consolidated plan.
-You can combine distribution of your retirement benefits, life insurance proceeds and assets to pass under a will all under a unified plan: your living trust.
+You can combine distribution of your retirement benefits, life insurance proceeds and assets that would pass under a will all under a unified plan: your living trust.

 Smooth transition.
 Families of business owners may benefit from the assistance of a trustee in continuing or transferring a business at death.

 Support for worthwhile causes.
 You can use your revocable living trust to make gifts that benefit the organizations you support.
 Gifts can be distributed according to the instructions you have left in the trust.
 Such gifts are 100% deductible for federal estate tax purposes, and any lifetime gifts made from your trust can be deductible on your income tax return.
-You can even leave funds to charity but have lifetime payments made to a family member . . . with excellent tax results.
-Any trust payments to charitable organizations during your lifetime can be deductible as charitable contributions on your personal income tax return.
+You even can leave funds to charity but have lifetime income paid to a family member with excellent tax results.
+Any trust payments to charitable organizations during your lifetime can be deductible as a charitable contribution on your personal income tax return.

 Are There Tax Advantages to Revocable Trusts?